chef/chef-web-docs/content/quick_start.md

     weight = 20
 +++

-The quickest way to get started using Chef Infra is to install Chef Workstation to create your first Chef Infra Cookbook:
+The quickest way to get started using Chef Infra is to install Chef Workstation and create your first Chef Infra Cookbook:

 1. Install Chef Workstation:
     <https://downloads.chef.io/tools/workstation>.